AAFC-Bioinfo-AAC/quick-start-guide/README.md

  [Add new user](./README.md#21-add-new-user) form, to manage organizational membership consistently.

 #### 1.2.
-Publish a repository
+Publish a repository (make Public)

-To make a repository public, select **Publish a repository** button and complete the form with the following information:
+To request that a repository be made public, click **Publish a repository** and provide:

 - Repository name
-- Repository admin's name, official email address, GitHub username and supervisor's email address
+- Repository admin's name, official email, GitHub username and supervisor's email
-- Attach a completed **Open-Source Development or Publication Approval Form**, signed by the Associate Director of your centre.
+- A completed **Open-Source Development or Publication Approval Form** (link to form is provided in the ticket), signed by the Associate Director of your centre

-Following a successful security review of the repository and ISB Director approval, the repository will be published.
+After a successful security review and ISB Director approval, the repository will be published.

 #### 1.3.
 Delete/Archive/Deprecate repository

-To request the removal or status change (Archive/Deprecate) of a repository, select the **Delete/Archive/Deprecate repository** button and complete the form with the following details:
+To change the status of a repository, click **Delete/Archive/Deprecate repository** and submit the following:

+- Desired action:
+  - Delete: Permanently remove the repository from the organization.
+This action is irreversible.
+  - Archive: Lock the repository to prevent further changes while preserving its contents for reference.
+  - Deprecate: Mark the repository as deprecated, update the README to reflect its status, and optionally link to a successor repository if applicable.

 - Repository name
-- Repository admin's name, official email address, GitHub username and supervisor's email address
+- Repository admin's name, official email, GitHub username and supervisor's email
-- Reason for deletion, archival, or deprecation Preferred action:
+- Reason for deletion, archival, or deprecation

-Delete: Permanently remove the repository from the organization.
-This action is irreversible.
-Archive: Lock the repository to prevent further changes while preserving its contents for reference.
-Deprecate: Mark the repository as deprecated, update the README to reflect its status, and optionally link to a successor repository if applicable.

 All requests will be reviewed by the `AAFC-Bioinfo-AAC` admin team.
-For deletion requests, a confirmation will be sent to the repository admin and supervisor before proceeding.
+For deletion, confirmation will be required from both the repository admin and supervisor.
 Archival and deprecation actions will be completed following internal review and notification.

 ---